dshulman130/MarkovBotReader/README.md

 # MarkovBotReader
-Reads chats from whatever username is entered from whatever Twitch channels you want.
-Made this to aggregate all messages MarkovBot generates
+Reads chats from whatever Twitch channels you want, then generates new chat messages using a Markov chain